Research Funding for Doctoral Students

 • Northwestern PhD students must adhere to the terms and conditions under Northwestern’s Graduate Student Travel Policies, such as requiring students to register their international travel with the Office of Global Safety and Security (OGSS).
 Students should also consult Northwestern University's policy on international travel that features health insurance coverage, travel immunizations, and security information resources.
 International students should confer with Northwestern’s Office of International Student and Scholar Services (OISS) regarding their student visa status while traveling outside of the United States.

-• If students have questions about conference funding available and their eligibility to attend a conference, they should consult with their director of graduate studies (DGS) or the director for Kellogg’s PhD Program.
+• If students have questions about conference funding available and their eligibility to attend a conference, they should consult with their director of graduate studies (DGS) or Susan Jackman in the Kellogg PhD Office.

 Computer Subsidy